gajeshladhar/Anomaly_Detection/README.md

 # Anomaly_Detection
-Algorithm to Detect Anomalies in Dataset, implemented in C++
+Algorithm to Detect Anomalies in Dataset, implemented in C++.
+Outlier detection has been and continues being one of the most important problems with wide applications in the domain of data mining.
+In online social networks such as Twitter, outlier detection methods can be used to detect bots; for sales and e-commerce companies, outlier detection can be used on the historical data in sales recording to detect malicious behaviors; for physical hosts in the World Wide Web, outlier detection can be used in the SMTP/HTTP transmission records to find out the potential attacks to them.